-If that donut or sandwich you're eating on your morning commute to work in San Bernardino County causes you enough distraction to effect the safety of your driving, you could be pulled over and charged with the crime of reckless driving.
+If that donut or sandwich you’re eating on your morning commute to work in San Bernardino County causes you enough distraction to affect the safety of your driving, you could be pulled over and charged with the crime of reckless driving.

 When most people think of “distracted driving,” they think of people using hand-held cell phones and text messaging behind the wheel.
 Indeed, California does have specific laws that prohibit the use of hand-held devices while driving.
 However, the problem of distracted driving goes beyond phones and texting.

 According to the California Office of Public Safety, “distracted driving” is “anything that takes your eyes or mind off the road or your hands off the steering wheel.”
 This can include activities such as